Reviewed by: Eleanor Fairford, Full Governing Body, 26th September 2022

 We have clear protocols in place to ensure the safety of children whilst on school trips (see visits and trips policy).
 These include:

-- Visit procedures to be documented by staff and agreed with the Educational Visits Coordinator (all members of SLT will complete EVC training with Wide Horizons or other regulated provider of EVC training).
+- Visit procedures to be documented by staff and agreed with the Educational Visits Coordinator (all members of SLT will complete EVC training with a regulated provider of EVC training).

 - A briefing for parents going on the trips including detailed information about complying with safeguarding responsibilities and what to do if a child discloses to them